 On 24 July 1919, John with his regiment sailed from Kantara on 24 July 1919 aboard the HT Dongola.
 They arrived back in Australia on 28 August 1919.

 As a result of a termination of his enlistment period, John was discharged on 13 September 1919.

 John remained unmarried and returned to shearing and caring for his ageing parents – John Allen and Mary Ann Stafford.

 While out in a paddock in 1929, he tripped over a log and sustained a broken neck, dying as a result.

 John is buried in the Binnaway Cemetery with his father, who died not long after.

 In August 2014, the Stafford Papers were gifted to AIATSIS.
-They highlight the remarkable story of Alfred 'Alf' George Stafford, a Gamilaroi and Darug man, and his role in Australia’s political history, serving as chauffeur to 11 Australian prime ministers.
-Alf, the youngest of twelve children, was the brother of Charles, Clyde and John.
+They highlight the remarkable story of Alfred 'Alf' George Stafford, a Gamilaroi and Darug man who was the youngest of twelve children and the brother of Charles, Clyde and John Stafford.